 Visit the world’s longest underground tunnel system

 Casemates is a must-see if you visit Luxembourg.
+It is definitely one of my favorite things to do in Luxembourg city in one day!
 It’s a great place to explore (especially if you like fortifications).
 In some areas it can get a bit dark and narrow, but I think that adds to its mystery and charm.
 It was also cooler there which was a welcomed surprise since I visited Luxembourg during a summer heat wave.

 Casemates du Bock is a network of galleries excavated in the 18thcentury to add to the city’s outstanding defenses.
 You can find great spots for pictures with amazing views of the city.
 It’s such a photogenic place, you can’t go wrong.